VKCOM/noverify/docs/phpstorm-plugin.md

-# Using NoVerify for PhpStorm
+# Using NoVerify in PhpStorm

 > **Note**: works correctly from version **0.5.3** and above